mmestre21/LinkedHospitalityMS-1/README.md

 ![2nd testing HTML](https://user-images.githubusercontent.com/70534058/112861801-0b676700-90ad-11eb-9129-4686871b4595.PNG)

 ### **Lighthouse**
 I have used Lighthouse to test the quality of the webpage; the scores are pretty high.
-However, I tried to fix the pictures sizes issue but still a more significant problem on performance.
+However, I tried to fix the pictures sizes issue but still a more significant problem on mobile performance.
 * Scores on Desktop:
 ![Lighthouse test for Desktop](https://user-images.githubusercontent.com/70534058/112892874-cbff4180-90d1-11eb-881a-9d24c2d3bd1a.PNG)